 - 3 medium sized apples

-Start by mixing the pastry ingredients together- this can be done by hand, or with a food processor (I prefer using my hands because it's one less piece of equipment to clean afterwards).
+STEP 1: Start by mixing the pastry ingredients together- this can be done by hand, or with a food processor (I prefer using my hands because it's one less piece of equipment to clean afterwards).

-Slice the apple cheeks lengthwise into ⅛ inch thick slices.
+STEP 5: Slice the apple cheeks lengthwise into ⅛ inch thick slices.
 It's important to keep the sections together in order to make a nice fan with the slices.

-Assemble and bake - Once the pastry is cold, layer the frangipane filling on the bottom of the tart, arrange the apple fans and sprinkle the berry sugar (a.k.a. superfine or caster sugar) to help caramelize the apples and create a beautifully golden top.
+STEP 6: Assemble and bake - Once the pastry is cold, layer the frangipane filling on the bottom of the tart, arrange the apple fans and sprinkle the berry sugar (a.k.a. superfine or caster sugar) to help caramelize the apples and create a beautifully golden top.

-Finally, bake the tart at 400°F for about 40 minutes or until the crust is slightly golden and the filling has risen around the apples.
+STEP 7: Bake the tart at 400°F for about 40 minutes or until the crust is slightly golden and the filling has risen around the apples.

+Not all apples are suitable for baking and cooking with.
 A good baking apple should be firm enough to hold its shape when heated, sweet so they add flavour, and juicy so they don't dry out.
+There are many apples varieties that fit the above description.
+This is not an exhaustive list, rather some of my go-to varieties for baking:

 - Honey Crisp